SignPath/website/docs/documentation/projects.md

 For details on how to create, generate or edit an artifact configuration, see [artifact configuration](/documentation/artifact-configuration).

-## Trusted build systems
+## Trusted build systems {#trusted-build-systems}
-{: #trusted-build-systems}

 Available for Enterprise subscriptions
 {: .badge.icon-signpath}

-Trusted build systems are used to provide [origin verification](#origin-verification) in your build pipeline.

-This requires a [CI integration with origin verification support](/documentation/build-system-integration#ci-integrations-with-origin-verification).
-Currently only AppVeyor is supported.

-From your project configuration, you can link any trusted build system that your SignPath administrator has added.
+Define which [trusted build systems](/documentation/trusted-build-systems) may be used for this project.
+From your project configuration, you can link any trusted build system that your SignPath administrator has defined.

+Using a trusted build systems is required for signing policies that have the [_trusted build system verification_](#signing-policy-trusted-build-system) option enabled.

+Trusted build systems are used to make sure that only builds from reliable sources can be signed using certain policies and certificates.
+They are also the foundation of [origin verification](#signing-policy-origin-verification).

 ## Webhooks
-{: #webhooks}

 Configure Webhooks to notify other systems in your build chain about completed signing requests.
 See [Webhook notifications](/documentation/build-system-integration#webhook-notifications).